-- Basic Principle: the return signal is optically mixed with a local oscillator laser, and the resulting beat signal has the frequency (except for a fixed offset) equal to the Doppler shift due to the moving particles. - ☐ More accurately, the Coherent Detection Doppler Wind lidar should be called "Heterodyne" Detection Doppler Wind lidar.
+- Basic Principle: the return signal is optically mixed with a local oscillator laser, and the resulting beat signal has the frequency equal to the Doppler shift due to the moving particles. - ☐ More accurately, the traditional/classical Coherent Detection Doppler Wind lidar should be called "Heterodyne" Detection Doppler Wind lidar.